manyiw99/vSwarm/benchmarks/image_classification/README.md

 # Image Classification

-The benchmark implements `Resnet50 model inference` on `Imagenet2012 val` dataset to do image classification.
-The implementation references [MLPerf Edge Inference Suite](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection).
+The benchmark implements `Resnet50 model inference` to do image classification.

-The benchmark is implementated in Python.

 ## Running the benchmark locally(using docker)
 1. Start function using docker compose
 ```bash
 docker-compose -f ./yamls/docker-compose/dc-classification.yaml up
 ```

+### Invoke once
 2. In a new terminal, invoke the interface function with grpcurl
 ```bash
 ./tools/bin/grpcurl -plaintext localhost:50000 helloworld.Greeter.SayHello